rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 We’ll receive an error because the `s` value will still be moved into `_s`, which prevents us from using `s` again.
 Using the underscore by itself, however, doesn’t ever bind to the value.
-Listing 18-22 will compile without any errors since `s` does not get moved into `_`:
+[Listing 18-22][Listing-18-22] will compile without any errors since `s` does not get moved into `_`:

 [Listing-18-22]: #Listing-18-22